soitgoes/hanselsrevenge/README.md

 Hansel is a breadcrumb helper which operates in the true fashion of how the fairy tale intended and gives the user a history which does not require them to use their backbutton.

+See a demo of how it works.  http://whiteboard-it.com/hanselsrevenge/default.htm

 ## Installation

 Include the following script references